reduxjs/reselect/README.md

 }

 /*
- * Definition of input selectors.
+ * Definition of input-selectors.
- * Input selectors should be used to abstract away the structure
+ * Input-selectors should be used to abstract away the structure
  * of the store in cases where no calculations are needed
  * and memoization wouldn't provide any benefits.
  */